The Non-Toxic Breastfeeding Essentials Every Mom Needs

 You can purchase the Contigo Autospout Ashland Glass Water Bottle here.

-Lifefactory 22oz Glass Water Bottle with Flip Cap comes with a flip cap which opens to a drinking hole as there is no straw.
+Lifefactory 22oz Glass Water Bottle with Flip Cap comes with a flip cap that opens to a drinking hole as there is no straw.
 The glass bottle has a silicone sleeve.

 You can purchase the Lifefactory 22oz Glass Water Bottle with Flip Cap here.